Table of contents

 • Browser Type

-This information is important for activating Google Ads algorithm for conversion modeling.
+This information is important for triggering Google Ads algorithm for conversion modeling.

 You have a daily ad click threshold of 700 ad clicks over a 7 day period, per country and domain grouping.
 This is needed for the consent mode algorithm to start learning the learning period."
 (Source: Google Ads)